Dunmanway killings: Killings in Ballygroman

 On 26 April 1922, a group of anti-Treaty IRA men, led by Michael O'Neill, arrived at the house of Thomas Hornibrook, a former magistrate, at Ballygroman, East Muskerry, Desertmore, Bandon (near Ballincollig on the outskirts of Cork City), seeking to seize his car.
 Hornibrook was in the house at the time along with his son, Samuel, and his nephew, Herbert Woods (a former Captain in the British Army and MC).
 O'Neill demanded a part of the engine mechanism (the magneto) that had been removed by Thomas Hornibrook to prevent such theft.
 Hornibrook refused to give them the part, and after further efforts, some of the IRA party entered through a window.
 Herbert Woods then shot O'Neill, wounding him fatally.
 O'Neill's companion, Charlie O'Donoghue, took him to a local priest who pronounced him dead.
 The next morning O'Donoghue left for Bandon to report the incident to his superiors, returning with "four military men", meeting with the Hornibrooks and Woods, who admitted to shooting O'Neill.

 A local jury found Woods responsible and said O'Neill had been "brutally murdered in the execution of his duty".
 O'Donoghue and Stephen O'Neill, who were present on the night of the killing, both attended the inquest.
 Some days later, Woods and both Hornibrook men went missing, and in time were presumed killed.
 The Morning Post newspaper reported that "about 100" IRA men returned from Bandon with O'Neill's comrades and surrounded the house.
 It reported that a shootout ensued until the Hornibrooks and Woods ran out of ammunition and surrendered.
 Meda Ryan claims the report in the Morning Post was "exaggerated".
 Peter Hart writes that the Hornibrooks and Woods surrendered on condition their lives be spared.
 When Woods admitted it was he who fired the shot that killed O'Neill, he was beaten unconscious, and the three hostages were "driven south into hill country", where they were shot dead.
-Some time later the Hornibrook home was burned, the plantation cut down and the land seized.
+Sometime later the Hornibrook home was burned, the plantation cut down and the land seized.